c9/docs.c9.io/src/features/supported_languages.md

 * YAML
 </div>

 We are always adding new themes and new languages to support, so check the menu often!
+Since we use Ace to provide syntax highlighting, [feel free to log an issue there](https://github.com/ajaxorg/ace/issues?labels=mode-request&page=1&state=open) for new requests.